Actindo-AG/Documentation/POS/UserInterface/01_Sales.md

 ![Sales](../../Assets/Screenshots/POS/Sales/OpeningFloat.png "[Sales]")

 - *Opening float*
     Enter an opening amount for each currency used in the selected pay desk.
-The [used currencies](./02a_GlobalSettings.md#verwendete-währungen) are defined in the global settings.
+The used currencies are defined in the global settings.
+For detailed information, see [Used currencies](./02a_GlobalSettings.md#verwendete-währungen).
     By default, the skimming amount of the last pay desk closing is preset.
-    For detailed information, see [Abschöpfen bis Betrag](./02a_GlobalSettings.md#abschöpfen-bis-betrag).
+For detailed information, see [Skim to amount](./02a_GlobalSettings.md#abschöpfen-bis-betrag).

 - [Open]
     Click this button to open the selected pay desk.